walterfreeman/ast101/labs.md

 permalink: labs.html
 use_math: true
 ---

+**Note:** Lab 4 is a short lab that you will do on your own, individually.
+You do not need to come to lab at the normally-scheduled time this week.
+Instead, you may connect to Blackboard Collaborate at any normal lab time to ask for help.
+(Those times are Monday 8am-9:30pm, Tuesday 4:30-9:20 pm, Wednesday 8am-6:30pm, Thursday 5:00-9:20pm, Friday 8am-2pm.)
+Each person will need to make their own submission, rather than one per group.

+Lab 4, either method: <a href="labs/lab4-2020/lab4-2020i-v2.docx">[Word]</a><br>
+You can also access a <a href="https://docs.google.com/document/d/1mtF-fPcEK80pL7GEZ6QjSouhZ5ElkEO-ylN26HXpXbQ/">Google Doc version</a>.
+You will need to choose File -> Make a Copy and make your own version to edit it.<br><br>

 Lab 3, either method: <a href="labs/lab3-2020/lab3-2020-parallax.docx">[Word]</a><br>
 You can also access a <a href="https://docs.google.com/document/d/1Y3k6RGgiK9wpUcwkgaxHdLyejfkImoD6iE89cKaqvig/">Google Doc version</a>.
-You will need to choose File -> Make a Copy and make your own version to edit it.
+You will need to choose File -> Make a Copy and make your own version to edit it.<br><br>

 Lab 2, working in person: <a href="labs/lab2-2020/lab2-2020-inperson-final.docx">[Word]</a><br>
 Lab 2, working online: <a href="labs/lab2-2020/lab2-2020-remote-final.docx">[Word]</a><br><br>